Nectarine-Peach/unopim-user-guide-kor/docs/1.0/attribute/product-attribute.md

    ![General](../../assets/1.0/images/attributes/general.png)

-### In UnoPim by default there are 11 Types

-**1) Text** - A field that allows the user to enter a single line of text.
-It is typically used for short inputs like names, email addresses, or search queries.

-**2) Textarea** - A field that provides a larger area for users to input multi-line text.
-It’s useful for longer responses or comments, such as descriptions or messages.

-**3) Boolean** - Represents a true or false value.
-It's often used in forms to capture yes/no or on/off selections.

-**4) Select** - A dropdown menu that allows users to choose one option from a list.
-It’s useful for making selections where only one option should be chosen from a predefined set of options.

-**5) Multiselect** - Similar to a select field but allows users to choose multiple options from a list.
-It’s useful when multiple selections are valid and necessary.

-**6) Datetime** - A field that allows users to select a specific date and time.
-It’s often used for scheduling or timestamping events.

-**7) Date** - A field that allows users to select or input a date only (without time).
-It’s used for choosing a specific day in forms and calendars.

-**8) Image** - A field for uploading or displaying images.
-Users can either upload an image file or view an image that’s already been uploaded.

-**9) File** - A field that allows users to upload files.
-It can accept various file types, such as documents, images, or other file formats.

-**10) Checkbox** - A small box that can be checked or unchecked.
-It’s used for binary choices, where a user can select or deselect an option, often used for agreements or preferences.

-**11) Price**- This input type is used to create price fields that are in addition to the predefined attributes: Prices.

 **Note -** The **Is Unique** Validation is only available for Type - **Text, Datetime & Date**

 **Step-3** Enter the Label of your Attribute as shown in the below image.